SwedbankPay/developer.swedbankpay.com/_includes/payment-order-reversal.md

 This transaction is used when a captured payment needs to be reversed.

+Please note that you have a maximum of 5 **consecutive** failed attempts at a reversal.
+The payment will be locked after this, and you need to contact us for another attempt.

 ## Create Reversal Transaction

 If we want to reverse a previously captured amount, we need to perform